Modern Slavery Act Statement

 We have developed processes and management systems to appropriately identify and assess adverse impacts, prevent or mitigate these impacts or provide for remediation when appropriate, and track implementation, as informed by the OECD Due Diligence Guidance for Responsible Business Conduct (“OECD Guidance”).

-In 2023, we increased oversight of our human rights management approach, designating a Global Human Rights Counsel with responsibility for leading the coordination of our legal human rights program across all businesses.
-This appointment will further improve awareness, compliance and adherence to governing principles and ethical and legal codes.
+In 2024, we continued oversight of our human rights management approach, via our designated Global Human Rights Counsel.
+The role has responsibility for leading the coordination of our legal human rights program across all businesses.
+This appointment strengthens awareness, compliance and adherence to governing principles and ethical and legal codes.
 The Global Human Rights Counsel reports to senior management on a regular basis.

-Every year, we purchase billions of dollars in goods and services from tens of thousands of suppliers around the globe.
-We source components that are used both at our facilities and by our external partners to manufacture our products.
-With such a complex and global structure, the supply chain is the main area where Thermo Fisher Scientific is at the highest risk for adverse human rights impacts.
+We source components globally that are used both at our facilities and by our external partners to manufacture our products.
+With such a global structure, the supply chain is the main area where Thermo Fisher is at the highest risk for adverse human rights impacts.

-Thermo Fisher Scientific expects suppliers to treat their employees with dignity and respect, to comply with all legal and regulatory requirements pertaining to the fair treatment of employees, and to proactively assess and monitor their subcontractors to ensure they abide by the same principles.
-We are committed to implementing effective systems and controls to ensure that our suppliers recognize our position in relation to compliance with all applicable laws and regulations, including those relating to the prohibition of slavery, human trafficking, and child labor.
-Striving to ensure that our suppliers are committed, and work diligently to respect human rights and worker safety, is paramount for our ability to deliver on our sustainability goals.
+Thermo Fisher expects suppliers to treat their employees with dignity and respect, to comply with all legal and regulatory requirements pertaining to the fair treatment of employees, and to proactively assess and monitor their subcontractors to ensure they abide by the same principles.
+We are committed to implementing effective systems and controls to ensure that our suppliers recognize our position in relation to compliance with all applicable laws and regulations.

-In 2023, Thermo Fisher Scientific utilized multiple mechanisms to conduct due diligence to evaluate and address modern slavery risks, such as third-party reviewed supplier assessments, including specific human rights assessments, and onsite auditing.
-These mechanisms allow us to monitor compliance with our Supplier Code and to assess and accelerate improvements in supplier practices affecting the environment, labor and human rights, ethics, and sustainable procurement.
+In 2024, Thermo Fisher utilized multiple mechanisms to conduct due diligence to evaluate and address modern slavery risks, such as third-party reviewed supplier assessments, including specific human rights assessments, and onsite auditing.
+These mechanisms allow us to monitor compliance with our Supplier Code and to assess and accelerate improvements in supplier practices.

-Third-party reviewed supplier assessments were conducted utilizing a globally recognized third-party platform for the following supplier populations:
+Third-party assessments were conducted for the following targeted supplier populations:

 - suppliers who were identified as high-risk based on the risk assessment criteria described above.

-In all cases, where the information provided by a supplier was considered to represent residual risk or insufficient management systems, corrective action plans were developed.
-Thermo Fisher Scientific monitors these suppliers to confirm that the corrective action plans are implemented, and suppliers are reassessed in twelve months’ time to monitor for continuous improvement.
-Suppliers who persistently refuse to participate or do not demonstrate continuous improvement are targeted for escalated engagement, including performance of a third-party, onsite audit.
+In all cases, where performance is deemed “insufficient” or “partial”, corrective action plans are requested from suppliers to drive continuous improvement.
+Thermo Fisher monitors these suppliers to confirm that the corrective action plans are implemented, and suppliers are reassessed in twelve months’ time.
+Suppliers who persistently refuse to participate or do not demonstrate continuous improvement are targeted for escalated engagement, potentially including a third-party, onsite audit.

 Additionally, more specific supplier engagement was undertaken for additional investigation in the following areas:

 - Due diligence activities associated with responsible sourcing of materials containing or consisting of tin, tantalum, tungsten and gold.
-Detailed information is available in our conflict minerals report for the year ended 31 December 2023, which can be found here.
+Detailed information is available in our conflict minerals report which can be found here.

 Finally, for certain suppliers representing particularly high business risk, onsite audits, all of which were announced, were conducted by third-party independent auditors covering compliance, ethical trading, labor regulations and standards, and responsible production practices.
-Where onsite audits identified findings, corrective action plans were developed and mutually agreed upon between the Company and the supplier and follow up audits were conducted to confirm issues were resolved.
+Where onsite audits identified findings, corrective action plans were developed and mutually agreed upon between the Company and the supplier and follow-up activities were conducted to confirm issues were resolved.
+In all audits completed in 2024, no major findings were identified.

 Training

 All employees globally receive compulsory annual training on the ethical and human rights principles and standards outlined in our Code of Conduct and the Human Rights and Equal Opportunity Policy.
-This training is offered in 21 languages, mapped to the regions where employees are based.
+This training is offered in 21 languages and mapped to the regions where employees are based

-As Thermo Fisher Scientific continually improves responsible procurement processes and champions suppliers’ sustainability initiatives, in 2023 we have advanced our education offerings, as follows:
+As Thermo Fisher continually improves responsible procurement processes and champions suppliers’ sustainability initiatives, in 2024 we have advanced our education offerings, as follows:

-- a series of nine webinars offered to Thermo Fisher Scientific colleagues on supplier responsibility topics, such as sustainability performance ratings and the Supplier Code,
+- providing a series of live webinars on supplier responsibility topics, such as sustainability performance ratings and the Supplier Code,

-- launch of a new introduction to supplier responsibility training course, which was taken by more than 600 Thermo Fisher Scientific procurement colleagues and is now included in standard onboarding training for new procurement colleagues, and
+- maintaining our introduction to supplier responsibility training course, which has been taken by over 800 Thermo Fisher procurement colleagues since inception and is now included in standard onboarding training for new procurement colleagues,

-- holding webinars related to supply chain sustainability in local languages: more than 200 suppliers participated in computer based training courses in 2023, covering topics such as introduction to sustainability, sustainability management systems, and policy development in the areas of environment, human rights and labor, ethics and sustainable procurement.
+- computer-based training courses, covering topics such as introduction to sustainability, sustainability management systems, and policy development in the areas of environment, human rights and labor, ethics and sustainable procurement, in which more than 700 suppliers participated.

-Thermo Fisher Scientific also continued its work with the Sustainable Procurement Pledge, an international, non-profit organization for procurement professionals, academics, and practitioners, driving awareness and knowledge of responsible sourcing practices and empowering people in procurement.
+Thermo Fisher also continued its work with the Sustainable Procurement Pledge, an international, non-profit organization for procurement professionals, academics, and practitioners, driving awareness and knowledge of responsible sourcing practices.

 Monitoring our Effectiveness in Mitigating Negative Human Rights Impacts by our Business Activities and Relationships, and Combatting Slavery, Child Labor and Human Trafficking

-Thermo Fisher Scientific will continue to review and improve its practices to respect human rights for rightsholders affected by our business and identify and eliminate, to the fullest extent practicable, modern slavery, child labor or human trafficking from our business and supply chain.
-In order to maintain and continually improve our own operational and supply chain performance we:
+Thermo Fisher will continue to review and improve its practices to respect human rights for rightsholders affected by our business and identify and eliminate, to the fullest extent practicable, modern slavery, child labor or human trafficking from our business and supply chain.
+To maintain and continually improve our own operational and supply chain performance we:

 - share best practices and work with our key suppliers to reduce supply chain risks,